pingcap/docs-cn/faq/deploy-and-maintain-faq.md

 - `-1` indicates the current version has one commit.
 - `ga80e796` indicates the version `git-hash`.

 #### What's the difference between various TiDB master versions?
-How to avoid using the wrong TiDB Ansible version?

 The TiDB community is highly active.
 After the 1.0 GA release, the engineers have been keeping optimizing and fixing bugs.
 Therefore, the TiDB version is updated quite fast.
 If you want to keep informed of the latest version, see [TiDB Weekly update](https://pingcap.com/weekly/).

-It is not recommended to deploy the TiDB cluster using TiDB Ansible.
-[Deploy TiDB using TiUP](/production-deployment-using-tiup.md) instead.
+It is recommeneded to [deploy TiDB using TiUP](/production-deployment-using-tiup.md).
 TiDB has a unified management of the version number after the 1.0 GA release.
 You can view the version number using the following two methods:

 - `select tidb_version()`
 - `tidb-server -V`